cwzx/mqf/readme.md

 Mathematics for quantitative finance.

-For educational purposes only.
-Work in progress.
+* For educational purposes only
+* Work in progress
+* ~7200 lines of code

 ## Features